 China's approach to autonomous driving differs from the United States and Europe in a fundamental way: China prioritizes deployment speed, accepting more incidents as the cost of faster data accumulation.
 The US and Europe prioritize safety verification before deployment.

-The tradeoff has concrete consequences.
-US autonomous vehicles reportedly have 85% fewer accidents per mile than Chinese autonomous vehicles, according to data compiled from regulatory filings and company disclosures.
-But Chinese autonomous driving systems accumulate real-world driving data at rates that American and European competitors cannot match in their home markets, precisely because the deployment scale is so much larger.
+The tradeoff has concrete consequences, but cross-market safety comparisons are easy to overstate.
+US, Chinese, and European autonomous-vehicle programs operate under different reporting rules, road domains, weather exposure, safety-driver requirements, and disclosure incentives.
+The safer conclusion is narrower: Chinese autonomous driving systems accumulate real-world driving data at rates that American and European competitors often cannot match in their home markets, precisely because the deployment scale is so much larger.

 Bloomberg has reported that there is no statistically rigorous data to prove that robotaxis are safer than human drivers in any market, including China.
 The sample sizes are too small, the operating conditions are too controlled (geofenced areas, good weather, daylight hours), and the comparison baselines are difficult to establish.
 Claims about safety advantages in either direction should be treated with skepticism.

-The byd-5-minute-charging-song-ultra article covers a different dimension of this speed-first approach in the EV charging space, where BYD is deploying megawatt-class charging infrastructure faster than any global competitor.
+The BYD 5-Minute Charging: What Buyers Can Actually Verify article covers a different dimension of this speed-first approach in the EV charging space, where BYD is deploying megawatt-class charging infrastructure faster than any global competitor.
 The pattern repeats across Chinese technology sectors: deploy at scale, iterate based on real-world data, and accept that early deployments will have problems.

 What This Means Globally